AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 After you create the MaxCompute sink connector, you must deploy it to synchronize data from Message Queue for Apache Kafka to MaxCompute.

-1. On the **Connector** page, find the MaxCompute sink connector that you create and click **Deploy** in the **Actions** column.
+1. On the **Connector** page, find the MaxCompute sink connector that you created and click **Deploy** in the **Actions** column.

-    After you deploy the MaxCompute sink connector, it enters the Running state.
+    After the MaxCompute sink connector is deployed, the state of the connector displays Running.

 ## Send messages

-After you deploy the MaxCompute sink connector, you can send messages to the source topic in Message Queue for Apache Kafka to test whether the data can be synchronized to MaxCompute.
+After you deploy the MaxCompute sink connector, you can send messages to the source topic of Message Queue for Apache Kafka to test whether data can be synchronized to MaxCompute.

 1. In the left-side navigation pane, click **Topics**.

-2. On the **Topics** page, select the instance that contains the maxcompute-test-input topic, find the **maxcompute-test-input** topic, and then click **Send Message** in the **Actions** column.
+2. On the **Topics** page, select the instance, find the **maxcompute-test-input** topic, and then click **Send Message** in the **Actions** column.

 3. In the **Sends a message.**Dialog box, send a test message.